jhale/finite-element-course/doc/source/tools.rst

 To ensure a consistent coding environment we will be using GitHub Codespaces.
 GitHub Codespaces provide a cloud-based development environment for working on code.
 Free GitHub accounts come with 120 hours of Codespace time per month which should be plenty.
+You are welcome to use your own Python and git install, but you will be responsible for troubleshooting.

 First visit `jhale/finite-element-course
 <https://github.com/jhale/finite-element-course>` and click *Use this template*